facebook/react/docs/_posts/2015-12-16-ismounted-antipattern.md

 }
 ```

-If you use ES6 promises, you will need to manage your promise in order to prevent the `then` stage of the Promise chain from executing.
+If you use ES6 promises, you will need to wrap your promise and use the wrapped promise in order to control whether or not the `then` callback gets executed.

 ```js
 const managedPromise = managePromise(